 to an on-disk table.
 The maximum size for in-memory temporary

-variable determines how large the table is permitted to grow
+variable determines how large a table can grow, and there is

 In-memory temporary tables are managed by the